 Our satellite services segment revenues are primarily derived from our domestic satellite broadband services business and from our worldwide managed network services.
-Our domestic satellite broadband services business comprised approximately 15% and 16% of total revenues during fiscal years 2012 and 2011, respectively, and an insignificant amount during fiscal year 2010.
+Our domestic satellite broadband services business comprised approximately 20%, 22% and 26% of total revenues during fiscal years 2013, 2012 and 2011, respectively.